Portland ME

 The Old Port district is known for its chic boutique shopping, renowned dining, and bustling nightlife.
 The shopping includes exquisite crafts from local artists and designers.

-The charming Old Port is a successfully revitalized warehouse district with cobblestone streets, old brick buildings, and quaint fishing piers.
-Old bank and warehouse buildings have been transformed into shops, apartments, restaurants, and office spaces with original and unique architectural features.
+Old banks and warehouse buildings have been transformed into shops, apartments, restaurants, and office spaces with original and unique architectural features.

 Take a walk along Commercial Street and experience one of the few working waterfronts left in the United States.
 At night and on weekends, the Old Port comes alive with entertainment and nightlife at the many bars, brewpubs, and event spaces in the area.

 The Portland Museum of Art is a fascinating place to visit.
-It’s the largest and oldest art institution in Maine and was designed by renowned architect I.M.
+It’s the most prominent and oldest art institution in Maine and was designed by renowned architect I.M.
 Pei.

 This avant-garde museum is all about creative expression that’s one-of-a-kind, so you’re likely to find art in media and concepts that you’ve never seen before.
 The exhibits here change regularly but feature everyone from classical artists to contemporary, local painters and sculptors.